|March 19||Materials for the fifth lecture are now online.|

 Lecture: Monday 10 am–12 pm in HG E 1.2

 Exercise sessions: Thursday 10 am–12 pm in HG E 1.2

 Remote participation: Recordings

 It is hard to think of a technology that has more changed the way we live than the Internet.
 From the very way we communicate, access and exchange information, shop, pay, move, entertain, maintain friendship.
 At the same time, the Internet is inexorably growing, at an always faster pace: from 3 billion of connected hosts in 2015 to an estimated 4 billion in 2019.

 At the end of this course, you will be able to:

-I'll use the textbook Computer Networking: A Top-Down Approach (6th Edition) by Kurose and Ross as a reference and as a source of examples.
+We will use the textbook Computer Networking: A Top-Down Approach (6th Edition) by Kurose and Ross as a reference and as a source of examples.
 Older versions of the book are fine too but sections number won't necessarily match.

-In addition to the lectures, there will be a set of exercises (every Thursday) along with two projects to be done in groups of maximum 3 students (the composition of which will be decided by the students themselves at the beginning of the first project):
+In addition to the lectures, there will be a set of exercises (every Thursday) along with two projects to be done in groups of maximum 3 students (the composition of which will be decided by the students themselves at the beginning of the first project).

 Each project will be available online and will be introduced in class along with instructions on the report and on the specific grading scheme.